How To Move On

 6. Accept that things may never change

 Wanting things to change and wishing that they change will not cause them to change.
 What usually makes things change is doing something about them.
 However, there are some situations that we can do nothing about.
 It is not within our power to do anything.
 In these situations, the best thing to do is to accept that things may never change.
-The acceptance of the truth will help us let go of the pain of wanting something that will not happen.

 7. Decide to be good to yourself